 Rest and Relaxation

-Rest and relaxation promote health of body and mind.
+Rest and relaxation promote the health of the body and mind.

 Relaxation is freedom from tension and anxiety.
 It is about letting go and managing stress.
 One can rest the body without relaxing the mind.
 One can relax by numbing the mind or by intentionally observing the mind to understand and manage the causes of tension and anxiety.

 You do not have to be at rest to relax.
 You can relax in action, free from anxiety and unnecessary tension.
 Consider being in Flow, having a sense of full engagement with the timelessness and naturally unfolding performance it brings.
 Active and relaxed like a dancer or athlete.
 Read Finding Flow – Doing without Doing for more on flow.